Self-guided tour of Yellowstone National Park

 The GaperGuide tours of Yellowstone National Park will show you the geysers, big animals, lakes, hikes, valleys and even where the best picnic areas are.
-The tours cover the northern loop and southern loops in Yellowstone.
+Yellowstone is a big place!
+There are two tours.
+One covers the northern loop, and the other covers the southern loop.
 They automatically tell you what you need to know while you drive.
 It’s like having a tour guide sitting in the back seat.
-The Guide follows you, wherever you decide to go in the park.
+The guide follows you, wherever you decide to go in the park.

 Explore Yellowstone from the comfort of your own car, at your own pace!